Ranked in The Legal 500 (2021) for Family and Children Law.

 Her career began as a Solicitor at Wakefield MDC where she represented the Local Authority in all levels of Court, before moving to private practice where she quickly developed a niche representing children, parents, grandparents and other relatives, as well as Local Authorities and interveners in care proceedings.

 Jane has a full understanding of the implications of court proceedings for those she represents whether they be children, relatives or professionals in the case.
 Her wide ranging experience includes the representation of young teenage mothers and fathers, disabled children and their parents, victims of serious domestic violence as well as perpetrators, adults with mental health problems and those with drug and alcohol addiction.

-Throughout her career she has undertaken complex medical cases including cases involving shaken babies, child death, sexually transmitted disease found in children, sexual abuse, non-regulated artificial insemination, inter jurisdictional cases and Hague Convention cases.
-In addition, she has handled many cases where the central issue has been chronic neglect.
+Throughout her career she has undertaken complex medical cases including those involving physical injury (including shaken babies and child death), sexually transmitted disease found in children, sexual abuse, emotional abuse, non-regulated artificial insemination, factitious illness and chronic neglect.
+She also has experience in inter-jurisdictional and Hague Convention cases.

 - 2010 – Re K (A Child) EWCA 478 – Complex Private Law case representing an Iranian Child; Successful appeal against decision to refuse contact to natural father.